gryzus24/ziew/README.md

 ./build.sh release native omit-fp no-oom-check
 ```

 `native` to tell the compiler to optimize for your local processor, `omit-fp` to pass the -fomit-frame-pointer compiler flag, and `no-oom-check` to essentially assume a small enough configuration file for all data structures initialized from it to fit within 16 kB of memory.
+At last, you can pass the `glibc` flag to produce an executable dynamically linked against glibc.

+### Embedding a configuration file into the executable

+Use the `config=/path/to/config` build option to make the final binary even smaller by embedding a configuration file into it, but at the expense of not being able to load any other configuration file at program start-up.

 ## Full documentation